The Cracker Swamp 1200k is returning November 4-7, 2021 starting at 4:00 AM EST

-Ride start is Tavares, Florida, home of Central Florida Randonneurs.
+Ride start is at the Comfort Inn, Tavares, Florida, new home of Central Florida Randonneurs.
 This is the original hub-and-spoke 1200k.
 You will return to the same place each night.
 Bring the kitchen sink and stash it in your room.

-Included in your entry fee is FIVE nights’ lodging at our start hotel which may change for 2020.
+Included in your entry fee is FIVE nights’ lodging at the Comfort Inn in Tavares.
 We cover the night before the ride through the end of the ride – November 4-8.

 You will share a room with a roommate who you may choose at registration time, but not a bed.
 We won’t mix sexes unless you are requesting it.

 Your room will be issued at rider-check-in and you’ll have it for the duration of the ride.
 Bring whatever you want and leave it in the room.
 Please contact me if you would like to arrive earlier or stay later at the host hotel, and I will make the arrangements with the hotel.

 The entry fee includes breakfast and dinner during the ride (e.g., all food at the overnight controls) and a pre- and post-event get-together.
 You’re on your own for all meals on the route (other than at the overnight controls).
 There will be vegetarian and gluten-free options.

 There will be a huge party both before and after this ride of course along with your choice of beverage – beer, not beer, and single malt scotch

 Typical temperatures are 60F to 85F (16C to 29C).
 Central Florida has two seasons: “wet” and “dry.”
 The transition between the two occurs sometime in October.
 Weather can be anywhere from hot and humid with monsoon-like thunderstorms (think Bangalore), to mild with perfect blue-bird skies and very low humidity (think San Diego).
 All-day rain is rare.